benmaier/cCartogram/LINCENSING_NOTES.md

 * cCartogram/remap_coordinates.cpp
 * sandbox/uspop.dat

-All of these files were edited with permission of the original author and licensed under the BSD license with the following original text:
+All of these files are originally licensend under the BSD license with the following text, and edit to compile in C++ with permission of the original author.

 ```
 cart2.c, cart2v.c, cart.c, cart.h, cartv.c, interp.c, main.c: C code